gdsc-uba/hactoberfest2022/README.md

 - [**Task 3 (Educational Experience)**](./Task3/README.md)

-    Before anything else change the branch and make a newone from the `master branch`.
+    Before anything else change the branch and make a new one from the `master branch`.
     ```bash
         git checkout master